It’s possible to work out how the maximum speed affects journey times by using a bit of basic computer simulation to create a very boring car race.

 For a longer journey of say 3 miles (3 miles across London is longer than 2/3 of all journeys), a 26 minute journey in a 30mph zone would take another 4 minutes at 15mph.

 But the cost of this to the economy is high, right?
-All that time waiting around will cost businesses.
-A delivery driver doing 4 hours behind the wheel during an 8 hour shift would see the number of packages he delivers reduced by about 14%.
+Longer journey times will cost businesses money.
+Maybe.
+A delivery driver doing 4 hours behind the wheel during an 8 hour shift would see the number of packages they deliver reduced by about 14%.

 28% of the delivery cost is the ‘last mile’ (https://www.bringg.com/blog/insights/4-challenges-of-last-mile-delivery-for-ecommerce/).

-However the fuel consumption of his van would be around 1/2 of the current amount.
-If he burns 1.5 gallons a day currently, that would save about £6/day in fuel.
-So if he delivers £6/0.04p = 150 parcels, the delivery cost would be lower if the speed limit was 15mph!
+However at a 15mph limit, the fuel consumption of their van would be around 2/3 of the amount of they did 30mph everywhere.
+If they burn 2 gallons a day currently, that would save about £6/day in fuel.
+If they deliver £6/0.04p = 150 parcels, the delivery cost would work out lower if the speed limit was 15mph.